SemCSE-Multi: Multifaceted and Decodable Embeddings for Aspect-Specific and Interpretable Scientific Domain Mapping: Interactive Embedding and Decoding

 The fully differentiable and optimization-based nature of t-SNE provides several key capabilities that enable interactive exploration of the visualization.

-First, \textbf{weighting different aspects} is straightforward by adjusting the distance function used to compute the high-dimensional distance matrix $A$.
-For our multifaceted embeddings, we define a combined distance as $d(x_i, x_j) = \sum_a \alpha_a d_a(x_i, x_j)$, where $d_a(x_i, x_j)$ represents the distance between samples $i$ and $j$ with respect to aspect $a$, and the weights satisfy $\sum_a \alpha_a = 1$.
-Modifying the values of $\alpha$ effectively prioritizes certain aspects over others, producing a low-dimensional visualization that reflects these relative importances.
+First, \textbf{weighting different aspects} is straightforward by adjusting the distance function used to compute the distance matrix $A$.
+Using individual, aspect-specific distances $d_a(x_i, x_j)$ between samples $i$ and $j$ for aspect $a$, we define a combined distance as $d(x_i, x_j) = \sum_a \alpha_a d_a(x_i, x_j)$ with $\sum_a \alpha_a = 1$, so that modifying the values of $\alpha$ effectively prioritizes certain aspects over others, producing a low-dimensional visualization that reflects these relative importances.
 Figure \ref{fig:embedding_plots} demonstrates the vastly differing visualizations that result from distinct aspect-specific weightings.

-Second, \textbf{embedding additional user-provided samples} can be achieved by extending the matrix $A$ with the corresponding distances of the new sample in the high-dimensional space and optimizing the objective in Equation \ref{eq:tsne_optim} with respect to just the one new low-dimensional embedding.
+Second, \textbf{embedding additional user-provided samples} is done by extending the matrix $A$ with the distances of the new sample in the embedding space and optimizing Equation \ref{eq:tsne_optim} with respect to just the new low-dimensional coordinates.